satyabratapradhan01/AIRBNB-CLONE/README.md

 ## Description

-This is an Airbnb clone project that allows users to authenticate, list room locations, add reviews, and perform CRUD (Create, Read, Update, Delete) operations on listings and reviews.
+This is an Airbnb project that allows users to authenticate, list room locations, add reviews, and perform CRUD (Create, Read, Update, Delete) operations on listings and reviews.

 ## Features